History of African-American agriculture: Conditions of Black farmers

+Agricultural Adjustment Act of 1933

+The Agricultural Adjustment Act of 1933 (AAA) offered subsidies to encourage the production of specific crops, but the USDA reinforced racial inequality by letting landowners keep the money meant for Black sharecroppers who worked the land.
+Since the process for filing complaints was basically closed off to Black farmers, they had no real way to claim what they were owed.
+Historians argue that this kind of discrimination pushed many Black farmers out of agriculture, although there is no hard data proving the long-term economic effects.

 Twenty-first century

 In 2010, the United States Department of Agriculture vowed to pay some forty thousand black farmers $1.2 billion in total, as compensation for years of undue discrimination.
 Though funds were intended to be distributed by the end of 2012, the black farmers had yet to receive the designated remuneration by March 2013.
 In all, farmers in Pigford I who filed timely claims had received over $1 billion in payments.
 More than 60,000 farmers submitted late claim petitions in Pigford I. Late claimants in Pigford I were able to receive $1.1 billion in payments in the Pigford II claims process.
 33,000 Black farmers in Pigford II received decision letters dated August 30, 2013, resulting from the late claims process that closed on May 11, 2012.
 About 18,000 Pigford II claims were eventually decided in favor of the farmers and 15,000 claims were denied.